-We will pursue our this mission through:
+We will pursue our this mission through our values:

 The Deaf Community

 is defined as a group of people who share a visual perception of the world, a common cultural and social experience and use a common language.

 This includes people who are Deaf, their families and hearing people who share the above experiences and understanding.

 A Deaf person is someone who is either Deaf or Hard of Hearing and considers themselves to be part of the Deaf Community.

 We strive to serve the interests of people with diverse Deaf identities who are members of the Deaf Community.

 Our vision behind the strategic plan is that by 2020 CIDP we will have achieved :